nterreri/thesis/report/main.md

 previously processed (ibid, section 3).
 Shang et al (2015) use Statistical Machine Translation techniques, treating the response generation (or "decoding") phase of the process as a linguistic translation problem (ibid, figure 1).

+Vinyals and Le (2015) have used the seq2seq (sequence-to-sequence) model that uses a recurrent neural network to map an input sequence to an output sequence token by token with interesting results.
+However, this is, as they claim, a purely data-driven approach that relies on a significant volume of pre-existing data to train the model.

+No such data exists for the specific domain of the present project, and therefore would probably only be possible when sufficient natural language conversation data specific to the system domain has been gathered, or alternatively generated.

 #### Conclusion